infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ## Pipes

 If you have some custom generic pipes for use in templates, create their own dirs in `src/app/pipes`.
-Each pipe should have its own module that declares and exports the pipe.

 If a pipe is very specific and tied to a particular component, create it alongside that component instead of in the global pipes directory.